 Interestingly enough my first corporate job introduced me to my first mindful experience.

 I tried corporate yoga in our office building.
 I remember feeling so content and happy afterward.
 I didn’t feel stressed or annoyed about the fact that I needed to go back upstairs and work 2-3 more hours.
+Or the fact that I could not find a relationship with myself and felt a deep emptiness.
 Looking back unconsciously I was thinking, “What the hell is this?
 How can it happen so quickly?
 All I did was move a little and now I can’t stop smiling.”

 I knew from there that I wanted to be on a path to support other’s well-being.